cjewell47/wdi-project-4-api/README.md

 This is the backend for my fourth WDI project.
 The app I built was Blend Life which was a platform for people to create and discuss smoothie recipes.

+If you would like to look at the Frontend the repo is [here](https://github.com/cjewell47/blend-life-client "Blend Life client-side"), the ReadMe for the frontend is [here](https://github.com/cjewell47/blend-life-client/blob/master/README.md "Blend Life frontend ReadMe"), and the live app is [here](http://intense-dusk-18560.herokuapp.com/ "Blend Life").

 ![recipe submit page](http://i.imgur.com/nXECmG4.png)

 ## Project brief